-Identifying Professional IT Work
+Identifying professional IT work

 The ongoing challenge will be identifying what is IT professional work.
-The majority of work performed by state government requires the use of technology.
-Evaluators must be able to identify when the work of the position "uses" technology versus responsibility for developing or maintaining the technology so that others can perform their work.
+Most of the work performed by state government requires the use of technology.
+Evaluators must be able to identify when the work of the position "uses" technology versus having the responsibility for developing or maintaining the technology so that others can perform their w8ork.